Energy-Efficient Movable Antennas: Mechanical Power Modeling and Performance Optimization: Numerical Results

 On the other hand, when $P_{\max} > 25$ dBm, the total power consumption plays a more significant role.
 As a result, transmitting at the maximum power may result in a significant loss in EE, as observed from the SM benchmark.
 In contrast, the performance of other schemes is observed to remain constant as $P_{\max}$ increases, suggesting that their transmit powers are unchanged to maximize the EE.
 Furthermore, the ZF benchmark is observed to achieve a close performance to the proposed method in the high transmit power regime, due to the more prominent effects of inter-user interference on the EE performance.

 In Fig.~\ref{Fig_MU_TotalTime}, we plot the EE performance versus the channel coherence time (i.e., $T$).
-Similar to the observations made from Fig.~\ref{Fig_MU_TotalTime}, the EE performance by all schemes increases with $T$, and our proposed algorithm achieves the highest EE performance among them.
+Similar to the observations made from Fig.~\ref{Fig_SU_TotalTime}, the EE performance by all schemes increases with $T$, and our proposed algorithm achieves the highest EE performance among them.
 In addition, the performance gap between our proposed algorithm and the ConvEE benchmark decreases with $T$, due to the less significant effects of mechanical power consumption.
 However, their performance gap amounts to 1.5 bps/Hz/Joule as $T=0.05$ s.
 It is also observed that the performance gap between our proposed algorithm and the FPA benchmark increases with $T$ due to the enlarged data transmission time.
 The ZF benchmark is also observed to outperform the FPA benchmark when $T>0.1$ s.

 Lastly, we plot in Fig.~\ref{Fig_MU_TxNums} the EE performance versus the number of antennas, i.e., $N$.
 It is observed that the performance of all considered schemes increases with $N$, and our proposed algorithm consistently yields a higher EE performance compared to the other schemes, especially for small values of $N$.
 For example, when $N=2$, the proposed scheme can yield an EE improvement over the ConvEE and SM benchmarks by 0.9 bps/Hz/Joule and 1.6 bps/Hz/Joule, respectively.
-However, the performance advantage of our proposed scheme diminishes as $N$ increases, owing to less flexible antenna repositioning given a finite antenna movement region.
-This also reduces the total mechanical power consumption and leads to a smaller performance gap between of the ConvEE scheme and our proposed algorithm.
+However, the performance advantage of our proposed scheme diminishes as $N$ increases.
+This is because the maximum allowable number of MAs is bounded by $A/D_{\min}$; hence, the movable region for each individual antenna shrinks significantly as $N$ increases.
+This phenomenon also occurs for electronically driven MAs, since the same inter-antenna spacing constraints need to be enforced to avoid mutual coupling.